GlobalEnergyMonitor/Flourish-API-dashboard-template/README.md

             "font-size": "" // optional font size for number value }
     }],
-    "ticker_text_font-size": "", // font size for the text in the ticker (not the number) "ticker_data": "" // references the datset to feed the tickers, expected to live at `public/assets/data`.
+    "ticker_text_font-size": "", // optional - font size for the text in the ticker (not the number) "ticker_data": "" // references the datset to feed the tickers, expected to live at `public/assets/data`.
 Without `.json` suffix
 }
 ```